fajarsj/pokedex/README.md

 # Fajar Saputro Juliantoro "Pokedex"

-[https://pokedex-fsj.herokuapp.com/](https://pokedex-fsj.herokuapp.com/) This program is only example for take home assignment interview.

 ## Getting Started

 These instructions will tell you how to running the program on your local machine for testing purposes.